 In an effort to reduce our carbon footprint, not only are we using plastic packaging, but we plant one tree for every Tea Bundle sold.

-With thanks to all our tea-loving customers, in 2020 we have planted 125 trees in total capturing 125 tons of CO2 over the trees' lifetime!
-(The above image is from our latest offsetting in November 2020) We did this with the #TeamTrees movement, in partnership with the Arbor Day Foundation.
+With thanks to all our tea-loving customers, so far we have planted 275 trees in total capturing 275 tons of CO2 over the trees' lifetime!
+We work with the OneTreePlanted.org and the Arbor Day Foundation.
 You can learn more on the Arbor Day Foundation's website.